neutrons/multiphonon/README.md

 Main functionality: **Compute phonon Density of States (DOS) from powder Inelastic Neutron Scattering (INS) spectrum**

 Inelastic neutron scattering (INS) are important probes of dynamics in materials [2].
 Powder spectra measured by inelastic neutron spectrometers provide information such as phonon density of states (DOS), a fundamental property of a solid.
-The measure spectra, however, is two-dimensional, in axes of Q (momentum transfer) and E (energy transfer).
+The measured spectra, however, are two-dimensional in axes of Q (momentum transfer) and E (energy transfer).
 This code converts a S(Q,E) INS spectrum to DOS.

 ## Features